-As mentioned regarding our clients in Manhattan, who chose to save money with a dark stain instead of new floors, maintaining period-specific details in a pre-war apartment renovation is yet another “hidden” cost.
-Costs can climb even higher when dealing with estate-condition spaces, as refinishing and restoring spaces that haven’t been touched for 80+ years in some cases requires a highly refined and specific skill set, one of our particular specialties at Gallery.
-As for the flooring, we can also handle all potential period-centric detail requests like millwork, decorative moldings, and high ceilings, but clients have to decide whether the nuance is worth the added time and cost.
+As mentioned regarding the Manhattan renovation above, maintaining period-specific details in a pre-war apartment renovation is yet another “hidden” expense.
+Costs can climb even higher when dealing with estate-condition spaces, as refinishing and restoring homes that haven’t been touched for 80+ years requires a highly refined and specific skill set - one of our particular specialties at Gallery.
+As for flooring, we can also handle all potential period-centric detail requests like millwork, decorative moldings, and high ceilings, but clients must decide whether the nuance is worth the added time and cost.

-Every project in a New York building requires working with that building’s board, whether a co-op or condo.
+Every apartment renovation in New York City requires working with the building’s board, whether a co-op or condo.
 Boards set the construction requirements that dictate everything from wet-over-dry restrictions when dealing with plumbing to redoing risers and branch lines.
 Buildings also impose limits on duration of renovations, and impose fines if exceeded.
-Other bureaucratic costs (all of which we handle for you when you work with Gallery) include filing permits with the city, as well as the building board and the Landmarks Preservation Commission (if the building is architecturally significant, this is a common feature of pre-war buildings).
+Other bureaucratic pre-war apartment renovation costs (all of which we handle for you when you work with Gallery) include filing permits with the city, as well as the building board and the Landmarks Preservation Commission (if the building is architecturally significant, this is a common feature of pre-war buildings).

-Any renovation can include rearranging how spaces are laid out or building entirely new rooms, but the need for such changes is often more pronounced in pre-war apartments due to historic changes in how we live.
+Any renovation can include rearranging how spaces are laid out or building entirely new rooms, but the need for such changes is often more pronounced in pre-war apartments.
 Major room configuration in a pre-war space is not always a guaranteed need, but when required, the costs are too high not to plan properly.
-A design-and-build firm like Gallery is ideal for renovations that require rethinking spaces based on the modern needs of clients.
+A design-build firm like Gallery is ideal for pre-war renovations in NYC that require rethinking spaces based on the modern needs of clients.